-Dominion and NOVEC are committed to consulting with stakeholders and the public during the planning and route development process for the proposed Warrenton Wheeler Gainesville 230 kV Reliability Project.
+Dominion and NOVEC have been committed to consulting with stakeholders and the public during the planning and route development process for the proposed Warrenton Wheeler Gainesville 230 kV Reliability Project.

-Our Community Engagement Plan consists of four elements:
+Our Community Engagement Plan consisted of four elements:

 Schedule of CAG Activities